Accessibility statement for Data Skills Modules

 Non-compliance with the accessibility regulations

 • Some pages have very low contrast between text and background colours, so people with low vision may have difficulty reading the text.
-This fails WCAG 2.1 success criterion 1.4.3 (contrast minimum).
+This fails WCAG 2.2 success criterion 1.4.3 (Contrast Minimum).
 We will correct the contrast issues on the pages where we have the ability to change colours and images.
 However, some colour contrast issues, such as the ‘submit’ buttons for the quizzes, are not editable so we will contact the third-party software provider to alert them to the problem and request that they offer a solution.

 • Some pages contain empty links, which can introduce confusion for keyboard and screen reader users.
-This fails WCAG 2.1 success criterion 2.4.4 (link purpose).
-We plan to correct the links within six months.
+This fails WCAG 2.2 success criterion 2.4.4 (Link Purpose).
+We plan to correct the links within 12 months.
 When any further development to the website occurs, we’ll make sure the links meet accessibility standards.

 • Some pages contain empty headings, which can introduce confusion for keyboard and screen reader users.
-This fails WCAG 2.1 success criterion 2.4.6 (headings and labels).
+This fails WCAG 2.2 success criterion 2.4.6 (Headings and Labels).
 We have marked these as headings within the third-party software, so we will contact the third-party provider to request that they resolve the issue.

-• The alternative in the logo needs updating to provide further information.
-This means that people using a screen reader will not be able to understand what the image is.
-This does not meet success criterion 1.1.1 Non-text Content (Level A) Icon index.
-We are unable to change this alternative text ourselves due to the settings of the templates in the third-party software that we have used to create these modules.
-We have contacted the third-party provider to inform them of this problem and requested that they find a solution.
+• Some tables contain empty headers.
+This fails WCAG 2.2 success criterion 1.3.1 (Info and Relationships).
+We are unable to change this ourselves due to the settings of the templates in the third-party software that we have used to create these modules.
+We will contact the third-party provider to inform them of this problem and request that they find a solution.

 What we’re doing to improve accessibility